 Great Is God’s Faithfulness

-For over 90 years, First CRC has been a God-centered church bringing the gospel message throughout the Sioux Falls community and the world.
+For now over a century, First CRC has been a God-centered church bringing the gospel message throughout the Sioux Falls community and the world.

 “Where two or three gather in my name, there am I with them” (Matthew 18:20).